bird-house/birdy/README.rst

 Birdy is a Python library to work with Web Processing Services (WPS).
 It is using `OWSLib` from the `GeoPython` project.

-You can try Birdy online using Binder.
+You can try Birdy online using Binder, just click on the binder link below.

 .. image:: https://mybinder.org/badge_logo.svg
   :target: https://mybinder.org/v2/gh/bird-house/birdy.git/master?filepath=notebooks